-The global color picker works in display RGB color space.
-Select "Lab" to translate these numerical values into Lab color space.
-Beware that Lab values are approximated here.
-Depending on the display color profile there may be some deviations from the actual values.
+The global color picker works in display RGB color space, though you may choose (by selecting from the drop-down) to translate these numerical values into another color space.
+Beware that values in other color spaces are approximated here - depending on the display color profile there may be some deviations from the actual values.